 When people ask me why I became a therapist, I never quite know what to say.
-Not because the question makes me uncomfortable, but because it’s something that’s unique to Asian Americans.

 I grew up the child of two immigrant parents, who came to the United States with nothing.
 My mother lived in a two-bedroom trailer with six other people.
 My father left behind all but his twin brother in Vietnam to pursue the American dream.
 When they had me, they worked endlessly with my mom toiling through nursing school and my father working double shifts, often with no days off.
 I learned to entertain myself.
 I remember playing on the swings with no one to push me, having a kite but having no one to teach me and daydreaming about the kids who played catch in their front yards.

 In a way, I grew up too soon.
 I had to teach myself to be independent, taking on the same traits as my parents.
 Which meant putting my head down and working hard.
 That’s part of the reason why, though I’ve encountered racism from an early age, I never really understood it.
 I couldn’t grasp why kids looked at me differently.
 I just ignored them.
 When people made comments, I ignored it, even if inside, I wanted to yell and just wanted to belong.
 I always felt between cultures and like I had no one that truly understood what I was going through.
 I felt alone.

 Looking back on it now, I understand and empathize with my parents.
 They were two proud immigrant parents who were thrust into a new world and culture.
 They showed their love not with words, but by embodying strength and saving for their children.
 I look at them now and see the lines on their faces and the pain in their joints when they walk.
 I love them deeply and yet mourn for them, knowing that they felt they had to internalize and suppress their emotions.
 We’ll sometimes sit through entire meals with no words exchanged, the silence hanging in the air, many questions hanging on the tips of our tongues, with none escaping.
 Just silent acknowledgment.